 Cherubim

 Cherubim is based in Japan.
 The company is founded in 1965, a year after the Olympic Games in Tokyo.
-They build steel road (concept, modern and classic), track and keirin bikes.
+They build steel road bikes (concept, modern and classic), track bikes, and keirin bikes.

 Chesini

-The brand is founded by Gelmino Chesini in 1925 and located in Verona, Italy.
+The brand is founded by Gelmino Chesini in 1925 and is located in Verona, Italy.

-“Our real and unique intent is to build special race bikes, perfect for racer and amateurs.
-Today every CHESINI bike is special because unique, handbuilt one by one with dedication, skill, attention to details and unchanged passion.”
+“Our real and unique intent is to build special race bikes, perfect for racers and amateurs.
+Today every CHESINI bike is special because unique, handbuilt one by one with dedication, skill, attention to details, and unchanged passion.”

 In 2009, I paid a visit to their shop in Verona, you can read the story in the post titled “Verona and Chesini”.